rust-lang/rust/src/doc/rustc-dev-guide/src/serialization.md

 # Serialization in Rustc

-Rust's compiler has to [serialize] and deserialize various data during compilation.
+rustc has to [serialize] and deserialize various data during compilation.
 Specifically:

-- Certain crate metadata, consisting mainly of query outputs, are serialized from a binary format into `rlib` and `rmeta` files that are output when compiling a library crate.
+- "Crate metadata", consisting mainly of query outputs, are serialized from a binary format into `rlib` and `rmeta` files that are output when compiling a library crate.
 These `rlib` and `rmeta` files are then deserialized by the crates which depend on that library.